 Lena F. Kourkoutis

-Kourkoutis received a Diploma in Physics from the University of Rostock, Germany in 2003, and then moved to Ithaca where she was awarded a PhD in 2009.
-As a Humboldt Research Fellow Kourkoutis spent 2011-2012 exploring cryo-electron microscopy in the Molecular Structural Biology Group at the Max Planck Institute of Biochemistry in Martinsried, Germany.
+Kourkoutis received her undergradute degree in Physics from the University of Rostock, Germany in 2003, and then moved to Ithaca where she was awarded a Ph.D. in 2009.
+As a Humboldt Research Fellow, Kourkoutis spent 2011-2012 exploring cryo-electron microscopy in the Molecular Structural Biology Group at the Max Planck Institute of Biochemistry in Martinsried, Germany.
 She returned to Cornell as a Postdoctoral Associate in 2012 and joined the Applied and Engineering Faculty in 2013.
-She has been selected by Microscopy Society of America as the recipient of the prestigious 2013 Albert Crewe Award.

 The presence of interfaces between different components is a key feature of all nanoscale materials and devices.
 Macroscopic properties of a system depend upon detailed atomic configurations, interfacial chemistry, and electronic coupling.
 We use aberration-corrected scanning transmission electron microscopy and spectroscopy to determine the atomic-scale structure, elemental distribution and electronic structure of individual nanostructures and their interfaces.

-In order to explore a new range of phenomena and materials we are developing low temperature high-resolution electron microscopy techniques.
-The topics we are pursuing include: Novel phases that emerge at low temperatures at complex oxide interfaces; solid-liquid and hard-soft interfaces in next generation energy related devices such as photovoltaics, batteries and fuel cells and organic/inorganic interfaces in biomaterials, and understanding the 3D organization and function of biological molecules in their native environments within the cell.
+In order to explore a new range of phenomena and materials, we are developing low temperature high-resolution electron microscopy techniques.
+The topics we are pursuing include: novel phases that emerge at low temperatures at complex oxide interfaces; solid-liquid and hard-soft interfaces in next-generation energy-related devices such as photovoltaics, batteries and fuel cells, and organic/inorganic interfaces in biomaterials, and understanding the 3D organization and function of biological molecules in their native environments within the cell.